Galatasaray S.K. (football): Home kit

-The Galatasaray home kit have always been fundamentally the same since 1908.
-The traditional shirt of Galatasaray is the eight-piece halved design.
-This consists of the shirt’s front, back and sleeves being made up of two colours, resulting in the shirt being split into eight parts.
-(Two same colours are never next to each other within the 8 parts.)
+The Galatasaray home kit has always been fundamentally the same since 1908.
+The traditional shirt of Galatasaray is the eight-piece halved design called "parçalı" (sectional).
+This consists of the shirt's front, back and sleeves being made up of two colours, resulting in the shirt being split into eight parts.
+(Two of the same colours are never next to each other within the 8 parts).
 The colours continue in an alternating order, from yellow to red.
 This results in the front of the shirt being the opposite of the back and the shirt also having an halved design from the side.
 This alternating colour order of eight parts creates a complete halved design for the shirt.

-The classic eight-piece halved design would become the look of Galatasaray for around 80 years, until 1985 when sportswear manufacturer Adidas began to provide the shirts and the sleeves were made up by one colour and not halved.
+The classic eight-piece halved design would become the iconic look of Galatasaray for years to come.

-Created over a century ago, the classic Galatasaray kit combination consists of the eight-piece halved traditional shirt, white shorts and red socks and are usually worn as part of the home strip.
-This changed in the mid-1980s, when sportswear manufacturer Adidas began to provide the shirts.
-The club reverted to the "classic" kit in 2012.
 The official colours are Pantone shades 1235 (yellow) and 201 (red).